deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/features.md

 ### Overview

-A surcharge is an additonal fee that the merchant might want to charge the customer for using a particular payment method.
+A surcharge is an additional fee that the merchant might want to charge the customer for using a particular payment method.

 <img src="/img/docs/platform/payments/surcharges.png" alt="Falcon Payment surcharges" width="400" style={{ marginBottom: 20 }} />